agrosner/DBFlow/usage2/RXSupport.md

 # RXJava Support

 RXJava support in DBFlow is an _incubating_ feature and likely to change over time.
+We support both RX1 and RX2 and have made the extensions + DBFlow compatibility almost identical - save for the changes and where it makes sense in each version.

 Currently it supports
   1. `Insert`, `Update`, `Delete`, `Set`, `Join`, and all wrapper query mechanisms by wrapping them in `rx()`
   2. Single + `List` model `save()`, `insert()`, `update()`, and `delete()`.
   3. Streaming a set of results from a query
   4. Observing on table changes for specific `ModelQueriable` and providing ability to query from that set repeatedly as needed.
-  5. Kotlin extension methods in a separate artifact.
+  5. Kotlin extension methods in a separate artifact that enhance the conversion.

 ## Getting Started